RavalikaKarnati/Verilog/LowPowerTechniques/readme.md

 **Synthesis Area, Power, Timing Report**:

+**LFSR instead of CounterS**
+Even when debounce times are fixed, LFSRs are used because they provide deterministic delays with far less area and power   than binary counters.
+Each fault signal can map to a unique LFSR pattern to achieve its required debounce time.
+LFSRs also   de‑correlate switching across multiple channels, reducing noise and avoiding simultaneous toggling that binary counters   would create

 **CLOCK GATING:**
 • The clock/power gating strategy should be defined/decided during the initial phase of design.
 This will allow designers to make appropriate decisions in terms of power, area and performance budget.